doshprompt/fast-menubar/README.md

-# fast-menubar
+# Fast.com Speedtest, for Mac (Unofficial)

-> The internet speed test that you know and love; now directly accessible from the Mac OSX Menubar!
+> The internet speed test that you know and love; now directly accessible in the Mac OSX Menubar!

 ## Motivation